 Templeton is a tiny town located in the state of Pennsylvania.
 With a population of 253 people and just one neighborhood, Templeton is the 1069th largest community in Pennsylvania.
-Much of the housing stock in Templeton was built prior to World War II, making it one of the older and more historic towns in the country.
+Templeton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Templeton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Templeton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Templeton are a mix of both white- and blue-collar jobs.
 Overall, Templeton is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Templeton who work in healthcare suport services (11.76%), management occupations (11.76%), and office and administrative support (8.40%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.76% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Templeton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Templeton does not have a public transit system used by locals to get to and from work.

 The per capita income in Templeton in 2022 was $23,536, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $94,144 for a family of four.
 However, Templeton contains both very wealthy and poor people as well.